panda3d/panda3d-docs/programming/texturing/multiview-textures.rst

 to the right eye.
 Additional views beyond view 1 are not used.

 A multiview texture is loaded as a series of independent texture images (similar to the way a cube map or 3-D texture is loaded).
-Each image is numbered, and first image (or left image) is image number 0.
+Each image is numbered, and the first image (or left image) is image number 0.
 The right image is image number
 1. If there are additional views, they are numbered consecutively from there.
 All of the images in the series must have the same filename, except for the